-The Company has incurred significant costs since its inception in connection with the acquisition of certain patented and unpatented proprietary technology and know-how relating to the human immunological defense system, patent applications, research and development, administrative costs, construction of laboratory facilities, and clinical trials.
-The Company has funded such costs with proceeds from loans and the public and private sale of its securities.
-The Company will be required to raise additional capital or find additional long-term financing in order to continue with its research efforts.
-To date, the Company has not generated any revenue from product sales.
-As a result, the Company has been dependent upon the proceeds from the sale of its securities to meet all of its liquidity and capital requirements and anticipates having to do so in the future.
-During fiscal year 2019 and 2018, the Company received net proceeds of approximately \$14.8 million and \$21.4 million, respectively, through the sale of stock and the exercise of warrants and options.
+The Company has incurred significant costs since its inception for the acquisition of certain proprietary technology and scientific knowledge relating to the human immunological defense system, patent applications, research and development, administrative costs, construction of laboratory facilities and participation in clinical trials.
+The Company has funded such costs primarily with proceeds from loans and the public and private sale of its securities.
+The Company will be required to raise additional capital or find additional long-term financing to continue with its efforts to bring Multikine to market.
+The ability to raise capital may be dependent upon market conditions that are outside the control of the Company.
 The ability of the Company to complete the necessary clinical trials and obtain FDA approval for the sale of products to be developed on a commercial basis is uncertain.
 Ultimately, the Company must complete the development of its products, obtain the appropriate regulatory approvals and obtain sufficient revenues to support its cost structure.
+The Company believes there is a high likelihood that it will continue to receive funds from private and public offerings and warrant exercises similarly to the way it has substantially funded operations in the past.
+However, there can be no assurance that the Company will be able to raise sufficient capital to support its operations.

-The Company is currently in the final stages of its large multi-national Phase 3 clinical trial for head and neck cancer with its partners TEVA Pharmaceuticals and Orient Europharma.
-To finance the study beyond the next twelve months, the Company plans to raise additional capital in the form of warrant exercises, corporate partnerships, debt and/or equity financings.
-The Company believes that it will be able to obtain additional financing because it has done so consistently in the past and because Multikine is a product in the Phase 3 clinical trial stage.
+To finance the Company through marketing approval, the Company plans to raise additional capital in the form of warrant exercises, corporate partnerships, and debt and/or equity financings.
+The Company believes that it will be able to obtain additional financing because it has done so consistently in the past and because it showed great survival benefit in the Phase 3 study in one of the two treatment arms for advanced primary head and neck cancer.
 However, there can be no assurance that the Company will be successful in raising additional funds on a timely basis or that the funds will be available to the Company on acceptable terms or at all.
 If the Company does not raise the necessary amounts of money, it may have to curtail its operations until such time as it is able to raise the required funding.